 McGill University is a public research university in Montreal, Quebec, Canada.
 The university was established in the year 1821 by royal charter, granted by King George IV.

 Saint Mary’s University is a Catholic, public university located in Halifax, Nova Scotia, Canada.
-The school is well known for leading programs in business and chemistry and one of the best Canadian women’s basketball programs.
+The school is well known for leading programs in business and chemistry and is one of the best Canadian women’s basketball programs.

 7. The Dominican University College

 The Dominican University College is committed to helping students succeed in their studies.
-To this end, the university aspires to provide students in need with assistance and advice to access financial aid programs and scholarships so that all students can complete their studies.
+To this end, the university aspires to provide students in need with assistance and advice on how to access financial aid programs and scholarships so that all students can complete their studies.

 8. York University International Student Scholarships in Canada